coateshl/coateshl.github.io/README.md

 ### Scholarly Publications – Refereed

-Castillo, D., **Coates, H. L.**, Narlock, M. (Under review).
-Curating Qualitative Data: Data Curation Primer.
-Data Curation Network.

 Champieux, R. & **Coates, H. L.** (In press).
 Metrics for evaluating the impact of data sets.
-In A. Berez-Kroeker, B. McDonnell, E. Koller, and L. Collister (Eds.), *Open Handbook of Linguistic Data Management*.
+In A. Berez-Kroeker, B. McDonnell, E. Koller, and L. Collister (Eds.), *The Open Handbook of Linguistic Data Management and Archiving*.
 MIT Press Open.

 Briney, K. A., **Coates, H.**, Goben, A. (2020) Foundational Practices of Research Data Management. *Research Ideas and Outcomes*, 6: e56508. https://doi.org/10.3897/rio.6.e56508